flerro/ews-cli-tools/Readme.md

     source ./venv/bin/activate
     pip install -r requirements.txt
     ```
+   On Ubuntu derivatives `python3-dev` package is required to compile all dependecies.

-2. Create the `conf.yml` configuration file, you may refer to `conf.template.yml` for an exapmle)
+2. Create the `conf.yml` configuration file, please refer to `conf.template.yml` for an example)

     ```yaml
     account: